mobapedia/sploop-src/sources/README.md

 DISCLAIMER
  - this is NOT a complete list of all source codes used
- - despite the name, none of these sources are truly "raw" (besides ones labeled appx-RAW). they have all been partially deobfuscated and some slightly modified
+ - despite the name, these sources are not truly "raw"; see ./raw
  - it is very possible that the bug fix of app7 (what i have labeled app8) came out >=15 mins before i saved app8, therefore app8 is technically a recompile
  - the same is (almost surely) true for the gap between app11 and app12